Loyola showcases sculpture garden

 |"Tango I" by Arthur Silverman - Donated by Wayne and Diane Ducote of New Orleans|

-Loyola unveiled its new sculpture garden on Nov.
+Loyola unveiled its sculpture garden on Nov.
 1, 2008.
-The new addition to campus has been met with great enthusiasm from both the Loyola community and visitors.
+The addition to campus was met with great enthusiasm from both the Loyola community and visitors.

-The first sculpture for the garden, "Tapatawpa" by David Borgerding, was installed last spring.
-For November, five additional sculptures by artists Jesús Moroles, John Scott, Lin Emery, Martin Payton, Wayne Amedee and Arthur Silverman were added.
+The first sculpture for the garden, "Tapatawpa" by David Borgerding, was installed in spring 2008.
+For the opening of the garden, five additional sculptures by artists Jesús Moroles, John Scott, Lin Emery, Martin Payton, Wayne Amedee and Arthur Silverman were added.

 Installed pieces include "Tango I, II, and III" by Silverman, "Tapatawpa" by Borgerding, "Flower Tree" by Emery, "Black Butterfly" by Scott, "Zig Zag Diamondback Columns" by Moroles, "Damballah" by Payton, and "New Morning" by Amedee.